awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Support is added for the `pg_similarity` extension version 1\.0\.

+1. Aurora PostgreSQL now supports the PostgreSQL [vacuum\_truncate](https://www.postgresql.org/docs/current/sql-createtable.html#RELOPTION-VACUUM-TRUNCATE) storage parameter to manage vacuum truncation for specific tables\.
+Set this [storage parameter](https://www.postgresql.org/docs/current/sql-createtable.html#SQL-CREATETABLE-STORAGE-PARAMETERS) to false when creating or altering a table to prevent the [VACUUM](https://www.postgresql.org/docs/current/sql-vacuum.html) SQL command from truncating the table's trailing empty pages\.

 **Improvements**

-1. This release contains all fixes, features, and improvements present in [Version 1\.3, compatible with PostgreSQL 9\.6\.9](#AuroraPostgreSQL.Updates.20180305.13)\.
+1. This release contains all fixes, features, and improvements present in [Version 1\.3, compatible with PostgreSQL 9\.6\.9 \(unsupported\)](#AuroraPostgreSQL.Updates.20180305.13)\.

 1. Network traffic between the writer and reader nodes is now compressed to reduce network utilization\.
 This reduces the chance of read node unavailability due to network saturation\.